 If your USB drive was identifiable on your computer, you won’t ever see this option.
 Instead, you will be able to directly format the disk from this menu.
 There is a reason we had to earlier run “Diskpart” in the command prompt.

 Once you click next, you can specify the volume size for the pen drive.
 Select the maximum volume, which is shown as a default unit in MB.

 As soon as you see the next step, select “assign drive letter,” which will help you view your pen drive once again.
 I chose “F” as shown here.

 Format the partition in the next step.
 This may be just an extra step because you have already wiped the data clean.
 But it is always better to be sure.

 Click “Finish” to complete the new simple volume wizard which will now be allocated to the USB drive.

 After you reallocate the unallocated USB drive space, you will be able to view the USB drive storage once again.

 Download and install the software.
-It might prompt you to install a third-party anti-virus software, which you can uncheck as you may not need it.
+It may prompt you to install a third-party anti-virus software, which you can uncheck, as you may not need it.

 You can view the removable media drive.
-Go for a full scan to identify any potential corrupt areas.
+Go for a full scan to identify any potentially corrupt areas.

 The scanning will restore your USB drive to its full available space.
-Once done, you can start using it just like when it was in mint condition.
+Once done, you can start using it just as when it was in mint condition.